goatandsheep/se-exp-challenge-invoice/README.md

 ### Setup

+To run this application:

-1. Make sure you have NPM installed
+1. Make sure you have NPM installed.
+I am using version 20.11.0, which is LTS at the time of writing.
+Look into managing your NPM version with NVM.
 2. run `npm i`
+3. build: `npm run build`
+4. run the code: `npm run dev`

 ### Notes